The number of dog friendly places in CT is rapidly growing.

 The sidewalks and park areas of our busy downtown Greenwich shopping district are of course open to all pedestrians, including dogs.
 Some shops leave water bowls and a dog biscuit or two outside for shoppers’ pets.
 Some stores are even dog friendly, though not all.
 Ask before you enter.

 Leashed pets are welcome to walk around outside the stores at the Westbrook Outlets.
-And there are plenty of benches to sit and wait with a dog while your human shopping buddies are inside. - Olde Mistick Village
+And there are plenty of benches to sit and wait with a dog while your human shopping buddies are inside this Westbrook, CT, attraction.

 And many of the best flea markets in Connecticut are dog friendly, especially the ones that are outdoors.